ethereum/consensus-specs/specs/core/0_beacon-chain.md

     activation_queue = sorted([
         index for index, validator in enumerate(state.validators)
         if is_eligible_for_activation(state, validator)
-    # Order by the sequence of activation_eligibility_epoch setting and then index.
+        # Order by the sequence of activation_eligibility_epoch setting and then index
     ], key=lambda index: (state.validators[index].activation_eligibility_epoch, index))
     # Dequeued validators for activation up to churn limit
     for index in activation_queue[:get_validator_churn_limit(state)]: